alastairhm/docker-python-diagrams/README.md

 # docker-python-diagrams

-## A Docker image for Python Diagrams on Alpine
+## A Docker image for Python Diagrams

 This repository provides an Python3 base image to run [Python Diagrams](https://github.com/mingrammer/diagrams).